input-output-hk/cardano-sl/docs/tx/processing.md

 Many types in Cardano-SL are designed in an extensible way.
 They can be extended via softfork in future (e. g. new data can be attached or semantics can be changed).
-Examples are:
+Examples include:
 * `TxIn` has two constructors `TxInUtxo` and `TxInUnknown`.
-The former is just a reference to an unspent output, it's the only `TxIn` type we use currently. `TxInUnknown` contains arbitrary bytestring as payload.
-Later we may introduce another type of transaction inputs (e. g. to redeem fees).
-Then old software will parse these inputs as `TxInUnknown`, but new software will parse them as new type of input (and process them appropriately).
+The former is just a reference to an unspent output, it is the only `TxIn` type we use currently. `TxInUnknown` contains arbitrary bytestring as the payload.
+Later we could introduce other types of transaction inputs (e. g. to redeem fees).
+In this case, these inputs will be parsed as `TxInUnknown`, but the new software will parse them as a new type of input (and process them appropriately).
 * `Attributes` is basically a map from 1-byte integers to arbitrary values.
 Some values can be parsed into known data types, other values are treated as _unparsed fields_. `Attributes` are part of various data types, e. g. `Tx`.
 In version 0 `Tx` always has empty attributes.
-But in version 1 we may add more data to `Tx` (put it into `Attributes`).
-In this case new software will parse this data and old software will treat it as unparsed fields.
+But in version 1 we could add more data to `Tx` (put it into `Attributes`).
+In this case, this date will be parsed and the previous software will treat the data as unparsed fields.
 * Unknown address type.
 Each valid address in Cardano-SL has a type.
-It can be one of fixed address types or unknown address type which can't be interpreted by current version of software.
+It can be one of either the fixed address types or the unknown address type which cannot be interpreted by the current version of the software.

-There are few more examples, but these three should demonstrate the general idea.
+There are a few more examples, but these three should demonstrate the general idea.
 If we encounter unknown data (unparsed fields, unknown tx input type, unknown address type, etc.) in a block, there are two possible behaviours:
-1. Consider such block invalid.
+1. Consider such blocs invalid.
-2. Do as many checks as we can and ignore checks which can't be done because data is unknown.
-This behaviour depends on which type of data we are processing, each particular case is described in more details below.
+2. Do as many checks as we can and ignore checks which cannot be done because the data is unknown.
+This behaviour depends on which type of data we are processing, each particular case is described in more detail below.

-The behaviour depends on two protocol versions: version used by this software and last adopted version.
-We verify that data in blocks is known if protocol version used by this software is greater than or equal to the adopted version.
-That's because in this case:
+The behaviour depends on two protocol versions: the version used by this software and the last adopted version.
+We verify that the data in blocks is known if protocol version used by this software is greater than or equal to the adopted version.
+That is because in this case:

 1. Authors of this software are aware of the adopted version.
 2. Each issued block must be formed with respect to adopted version.

-Comparison is quite tricky here.
-Table below demonstrates it.
+The comparison can be difficult, as demonstrated in the following table:

 | Our   | Adopted | Check? |
 | ----- | ------- | ------ |